Longitudinal stability: Static stability

 Most conventional aircraft have positive longitudinal stability, providing the aircraft's center of gravity lies within the approved range.
 The operating handbook for every airplane specifies a range over which the center of gravity is permitted to move.
 If the center of gravity is too far aft, the aircraft will be unstable.
 If it is too far forward, the aircraft will be excessively stable, which makes the aircraft "stiff" in pitch and hard for the pilot to bring the nose up for landing.
 Required control forces will be greater.

 Some aircraft have low stability to reduce trim drag.
 This has the benefit of reducing fuel consumption.
 Some aerobatic and fighter aircraft may have low or even negative stability to provide high manoeuvrability.
 Low or negative stability is called relaxed stability.
 An aircraft with low or negative static stability will typically have fly-by-wire controls with computer augmentation to assist the pilot.
 Otherwise, an aircraft with negative longitudinal stability will be more difficult to fly.
-It will be necessary for the pilot devote more effort, make more frequent inputs to the elevator control, and make larger inputs, in an attempt to maintain the desired pitch attitude.
+It will be necessary for the pilot to devote more effort, make more frequent inputs to the elevator control, and make larger inputs, in an attempt to maintain the desired pitch attitude.

 For an aircraft to possess positive static stability, it is not necessary for its level to return to exactly what it was before the upset.
 It is sufficient that the speed and orientation do not continue to diverge but undergo at least a small change back towards the original speed and orientation.

 The deployment of flaps will increase longitudinal stability.

 Unlike motion about the other two axes, and in the other degrees of freedom of the aircraft (sideslip translation, rotation in roll, rotation in yaw), which are usually heavily coupled, motion in the longitudinal plane does not typically cause a roll or yaw.